pnnl/ruleset-checking-tool/docs/ruleset_functions/is_cooling_type_DX(hvac_b.id).md

 # is_cooling_type_DX

 **Description:** Returns TRUE if the HVAC system has DX cooling.
-Returns FALSE if the HVAC system has anything other than DX cooling or if it has more than 1 cooling system.
+Returns FALSE if the HVAC system has anything other than DX cooling or if it has more than 1 or no cooling system.

 **Inputs:**
 - **B-RMR**: To evaluate if the hvac system is modeled with DX cooling.